 From BR Bullpen

 Mike Teahen was a catcher for Team Canada from 1973-1979.
 In the 1978 Amateur World Series, he hit .250/.256/.444 with a team-high 2 HR and 9 RBI in 10 games.
 He struggled defensively, though, with 3 passed balls and 5 errors in 8 games behind the plate, allowing 13 steals in 17 tries.
 He also made 4 errors in 10 chances at third base.
 He tied for 8th in the tourney in homers and was one of the top offensive catchers in the Series.
+He also played for Canada in the 1975 Pan American Games and 1979 Pan American Games.
 His son Mark Teahen was born in the USA but maintained Canadian citizenship and became a second-generation member of Team Canada in the 2009 World Baseball Classic.
 Another son, Matt Teahen, also played pro baseball.